My name is Linda Evenson, and I am the creator/instructor of this course.

 I’ve been happily married to my husband, Ty, a former sergeant in the Missoula County Sheriff’s Department, for over 35 years.
 He’s a wonderful husband and very supportive of my businesses; I plan to keep him!

 We have two sons and two daughters, a grandson and a granddaughter, and currently we are living with 5 large dogs, 7 goats, 2 horses, numerous chickens, several turkeys, and a vociferous parrot, many of whom are rescues.
-We all live together about 10 acres of pasture in the beautiful Bitterroot Valley.
+We all live together on about 10 acres of pasture in the beautiful Bitterroot Valley.
 We have views of the Bitterroot Mountains on one side of us and the Sapphire Mountains on the other.
 We count our blessings every day.

 I have been a scopist for more than 40 years.
 Totally dating myself here!
 I started out typing from dictation, then learned to noteread by correspondence course.
 The rest of my training as a scopist was pretty much on the job and mostly self taught.
 I started working in-house for a reporting firm in Missoula, then working for a couple of years for a busy firm in Spokane, Washington, before going out on my own as an independent contractor.